 Alcohol, ultimately, is a drug.
 It’s a serious thing to possess, and whilst many of us will post our antics online, alcohol brands do not want to be seen as condoning it.
 Unlike other brand verticals, alcohol brands will need to spend more time looking at user UGC, and making clear as to whether you want to directly attach yourself.
 Both Facebook and Instagram have ‘posting review’ features.
 Before a post appears on your page or tagged images, this can be reviewed, and accepted/deleted accordingly.
 It’s also exciting for anyone’s story to be ‘seen’ by a big brand, so even this may be seen as an acceptance of behaviour.
 In a similar fashion, brands can ‘delete’ story mentions, which never lets the user know if the brand saw the story or not.

 Many alcohol brands on social media have been able to navigate these extra hurdles, creating spectacular content.
-WKD’s Snacklympic Games celebrates how great their flavours are alongside nibbles, whilst Kylie Minogue Wine’s Instagram Highlights for each individual product, provides an instantly swipeable catalogue.
+Smirnoff’s use of influencers is a great to engage new audiences and WKD partnering with Chloe Burrows is perfect timing for this year’s Love Island.
+Kylie Minogue Wine’s is another one to note with their Instagram Highlights for each individual product, providing an instantly swipeable catalogue.

-Having worked with a wide number of alcohol brands, including Champagne Pommery, King of Soho Gin and Cult Wines to name just a few, our team are perfectly suited to advise you on how best to position your alcohol brand on social media.
+Having worked with a wide number of alcohol brands, including Skinny Lager, Champagne Pommery, King of Soho Gin and Cult Wines to name just a few, our team are perfectly suited to advise you on how best to position you alcohol brand on social media.
 Get in touch today to find out more.